 Asian Facial Bone Recontouring

 Bone contouring is one of the most aesthetically impactful fields of plastic surgery.
-While manipulating the soft tissues of the face can improve a patient’s appearance in significant ways, adjusting the underlying skeletal foundation can bring about even more dramatic and long-lasting facial feature changes.
+While manipulating the soft tissues of the face can change a patient’s appearance in significant ways, adjusting the underlying skeletal foundation can bring about even more dramatic and long-lasting facial feature changes.

 Facial bone recontouring may be right for you if: